survivejs/webpack-book/manuscript/optimizing_build/03_adding_hashes_to_filenames.md

 When webpack writes bundles, it writes something known as **manifest** as well.
 You can find it in the generated *vendor* bundle in this project.
 The manifest describes what files webpack should load.
 It is possible to extract it and start loading the files of our project faster instead of having to wait for the *vendor* bundle to be loaded.

-This is actually the root of our problem.
+This is the root of our problem.
 If the hashes webpack generates change, then the manifest will change as well.
-As a result the contents of the vendor bundle will change and it will become invalidated.
+As a result, the contents of the vendor bundle will change and it will become invalidated.
 The problem can be eliminated by extracting the manifest to a file of its own or by writing it inline to the *index.html* of the project.

 ### Extracting a Manifest